jacekkopecky/node-simple-google-openid/README.md

 # TODO

+ * document `guardMiddleware` which sends 401 Unauthorized if we have no user
  * tokens might be retrieved from POSTed form data as well, maybe
  * check that we get Google certificates before (or as soon as) they start using a new one